Welcome to St Andrew's Psalter Lane Church

-Our income has fallen dramatically, but we still need money to carry out our vital work.
+Our income has fallen dramatically this year, but we still need money to carry out our vital work - such as recording our online services.
 We have set up an online giving page where you can donate safely and securely to help us keep things running.
 Click on the button to donate!

 Choose from one of the set amounts or choose your own amount - and if you pay tax, don't forget to complete the Gift Aid declaration to increase the amount we receive by 25%!

 There is now also an option to give regularly

 You can also donate by paying money directly into the church account:

 Account Name: St Andrew's Psalter Lane

 If you decide to do this, please email email@example.com to let us know who the money has come from - and don't forget to send us a Gift Aid declaration if necessary!